Supported Environments for PubSub+ Messaging APIs

 PubSub+ .NET API

 The PubSub+ Messaging API for .NET is compatible and supported with any version of the .NET framework that is in active support and also has security update support.
-For information about supported versions of .NET, see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core .
-For newer .NET releases, additional time is required to update the PubSub+ Messaging API for .NET.
-The PubSub+ .NET API, version 10.24 is compatible with the following platforms:
+For information about supported versions of .NET, see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core.
+The PubSub+ .NET API, version 10.28 is compatible with the following platforms:

-• Windows (32-bit and 64-bit versions) that are in active support and also have security update supportrunning Microsoft Visual Studio 2015 and later.
+• Windows (32-bit and 64-bit versions) that are in active support and also have security update support.

 • supports TLS/SSL connections